Maple Leaf, Toronto: Education

 TCDSB and TDSB are the only school boards that operate a secondary school in the neighbourhood.
 TDSB operates Nelson A. Boylen Collegiate Institute, a public secondary school, whereas TCDSB operates Chaminade College School, a public all-boys secondary school.

-While CSV's headquarters is located in the neighbourhood, occupying the same building as École élémentaire Mathieu-da-Costa, CSV does not operate a secondary school in the neighbourhood, with CSV secondary school students residing in Maple Leaf attending institutions in adjacent neighbourhoods.
+While CSV's headquarters are located in the neighbourhood, in the same building as École élémentaire Mathieu-da-Costa, CSV does not operate a secondary school there.
+CSV secondary school students residing in Maple Leaf attend institutions in adjacent neighbourhoods.

-The public French first language separate school board, Conseil scolaire catholique MonAvenir (CSCM) also offer schooling to applicable residents of Maple Leaf, although they do not operate a school in the neighbourhood.
-CSCM students attending schools situated in other neighbourhoods in Toronto.
+The public French first language separate school board, Conseil scolaire catholique MonAvenir (CSCM), also offer schooling to applicable residents of Maple Leaf.
+However, they do not operate a school in the neighbourhood.
+CSCM students attend schools situated in other neighbourhoods in Toronto.

 Recreation

-Several municipal parks managed by the Toronto Parks, Forestry and Recreation Division are located in the neighbourhood.
+Several municipal parks managed by the Toronto Parks, Forestry and Recreation Division are in the neighbourhood.
 They include Maple Leaf Park, the Queen's Greenbelt, and North Park.
-The division also operates a community centre in Maple Leaf, Falstaff Community Centre.
+The division also operates a community centre in Maple Leaf, the Falstaff Community Centre.